borismus/asimov/README.md

 [demo of the visualization][demo], and [more information about the project][blog].

-So far, the visualization covers the period up to 1700 CE according to [Asimov][book].
+So far, the visualization covers the period up to 1700 CE according to [Asimov's book][book].
 The next step in the project is to summarize the contents of the book from 1700 CE onward.

 - If there's an issue with the visualization you'd like addressed, please submit a [GH issue][issue].